 I found my way around the kitchen and fetched myself a glass of water.
 From a window in the living room, I looked out into the front yard.
 The house was old, L-shaped, and bland on the outside.
 It was clear that it had been refurbished on the inside in recent times.
 There was a garage where I imagined Lenny parked his bike even though it was big enough to fit a car, but I didn’t have a clear view of it then because my car was parked in front of it.
 I drew the curtains, killed the light, and settled on the couch.
 I watched the room grow brighter as I fell in and out of thought.

 There is something about big news that makes it so that you can’t understand even the simplest of sentences.
 The words come apart, lose structure, and disappear to the place where foreign languages go in the brain.
 I started to question my hearing.
 Did he say he can’t have children or he doesn’t want children?
 And by ‘can’t’ did he mean an inability or a lack of willingness?
 Or did he say, “I can’t have any more children,” as in he’s already had enough?
 Was he just trying to manage my expectations?
 Was that his way of saying that this couldn’t be long-term?
 I mean the timing was suspect.
 Expect no less of a guy than to outline the terms of engagement, post-engagement.
 When it hardly matters!
 Tsk.

 I don’t know how long I’d been sitting there or how long he’d been leaning against the doorjamb, watching me.
 The room was bright now.
 The sounds of traffic louder, music playing from a neighbor’s house.

 “I woke up and you weren’t there.
-I’ve driven you away,” he said in an alarmingly needy way that was most unexpected.
+I’ve driven you away,” he said in a most unexpected and alarmingly needy way.